ardentryst/ardentryst/README.md

 The game also incorporates fighting-style combos in conjunction with magic spells for advanced battles.

+## RUNNING
+In order to run the game you have to run ardentryst.py with python2.

 ## CONTROLLING THE GAME

 In this game, most movement or selection changing will be done with